the museum in english

 The library

-Open from Monday to Friday (except Tuesday) from 2-6 pm
+Open from Monday to Friday (except Tuesday) from 2 to 6 pm

 The bookshop-boutique